 "September and October are going to be the most punishing months for motorists,” said Tammy Melo of Hudson Valley AAA.
 “And then when November rolls around things will lighten up and we’ll see gas prices go down.”

-"I started forecasting the weather professionally 25 years ago and I've not seen anything like this since then," said Stu Ostro, senior meteorologist.
+I'm glued to the Hurricane Katrina coverage.
+Kris has an aunt who lives in New Orleans -- so needless to say, we're worried."I started forecasting the weather professionally 25 years ago and I've not seen anything like this since then," said Stu Ostro, senior meteorologist.
 "On behalf of everyone at (The Weather Channel), our thoughts are with the people of the Gulf Coast."

 Original Airdate: November 30, 1969